Manchester United FC

 After the Second World War, the club had witnessed an extended spell with the appointment of Matt Busby in the year, 1945.
 This visionary leader completely reshaped the club and placed a new faith in youngsters, and this strategy eventually proved to be astonishingly successful.
 The club then won the FA Cup in the year 1948.

 The plane crash

 One day in 1958 is especially marked in dark colors for the in the history of Manchester United.
 After a game against Red Star Belgrade in European Cup the United team was flying back to England then disaster struck.
 After a refuel in Munich the plane crash at the start and eight players and three members of the staff died.
-However, the coach survived the plane crash and he eventually built another great side that won many championship trophies and witnessed poignant victories over the time.
+But the coach survived the plane crash and he eventually built another great side that won many championship trophies and witnessed poignant victories over the time.

 Shifts of management

 After that, the team played under Tommy Docherty, who was even more conducive to success.
-However, Tommy was sacked and replaced by Dave Sexton, who was more cautious.
+Nevertheless, Tommy was sacked and replaced by Dave Sexton, who was more cautious.
 Later, he was also sacked and replaced by Ron Atkinson.

 The Alex Ferguson era

 Finally, the club appointed Alex Ferguson in the year 1986.
 Though it can be pretty hard to believe, however, the first years of Ferguson's coaching were extremely difficult until the team won a victory in the FA Cup in the year 1990.
 Over the next twenty years, the club won at least 25 major trophies, including around eleven League titles.

 Manchester United won the first Double in the year of 1994.
 Next, it became the first English club to win a Treble while winning the FA Cup, the Premier League, and UEFA Champions League simultaneously during 1998-1999.
 Later, the team beat Palmeiras and became the club world champions.